vapvarun/custom-email-options/readme.txt

   control of how consistent messages are conveyed through your WordPress site.
 Effortlessly change who the email is sent from.

+If you need additional help you can contact us for [Custom Development](https://wbcomdesigns.com/plugins/custom-email-options/).
 == Installation ==

 1. Upload the full directory into your wp-content/plugins directory